syncfusion-content/maui-docs/MAUI/NavigationDrawer/Main-Content.md

 ![contentview](Images/main-content/getting_main_content.png)

-You can find the complete Sample from this [`link.`](https://github.com/SyncfusionExamples/.NET-MAUI-NavigationDrawer-MainContent)
+You can find the complete sample from the [`GitHub`](https://github.com/SyncfusionExamples/.NET-MAUI-NavigationDrawer-MainContent) link.